 You can pretty much get this dish on almost any menu in Italy.
 I suggest trying it in an area that isn’t as touristy so that it won’t be as pricey!

 Lasagna in Italy is truly decadent.
 My mom’s side of the family is Italian, and we have a pretty great Italian recipe that we use when we make lasagna.
 It’s one of my favorite dishes, so trying in Italy was something that just had to happen.

 I can’t even begin to explain how much I loved the lasagna in Italy.
-I unfortunately didn’t take a photo of it before I ate it, so I had to use a stock photo, but I can guarantee you that you’ll love it.
+I, unfortunately, didn’t take a photo of it before I ate it, so I had to use a stock photo, but I can guarantee you that you’ll love it.

-One thing to keep in mind is that arancini in the United States tends to commonly be served with tomato sauce.
+One thing to keep in mind is that arancini in the United States tend to commonly be served with tomato sauce.
 This is an Americanized way of serving the dish, and is not how it will be served in Italy!